-- All students enrolled at a school in Grades 3 through 12 during the survey administration window shall be given the opportunity to complete the Student Survey. - School: All students in Grades 3 through 12 who are enrolled in the same school on the 45th day of the school year and on the last day of the survey administration period, with no break in enrollment are included in the calculation of that school's indicators. - District: All students in Grades 3 through 12 who are enrolled in the same school on the 45th day of the school year and on the last day of the survey administration period, with no break in enrollment are included in the calculation of that school's indicators. - State: All students in Grades 3 through 12 who are enrolled in the same school on the 45th day of the school year and on the last day of the survey administration period, with no break in enrollment are included in the calculation of that school's indicators. - Students who exit a school during the survey administration period are included in the indicator if they complete the survey. - If multiple surveys are found in the eCollect system for the same student, only the most recent survey will be analyzed. - Aggregate survey results returned to school and district leaders through the ADT system will include the responses from all individuals associated with that school or district, regardless of whether that individual met the requirements for inclusion in the School Climate Indicator for the purposes of accountability.
+- All students enrolled at a school in Grades 3 through 12 during the survey administration window shall be given the opportunity to complete the Student Survey. - School: All students in Grades 3 through 12-11 who are enrolled in the same school on the 45th day of the school year and on the last day of the survey administration period, with no break in enrollment, are included in the calculation of that school's indicators. - District: All students in Grades 3 through 12-11 who are enrolled in the same school-district on the 45th day of the school year and on the last day of the survey administration period, with no break in enrollment, regardless of whether the student transferred between two or more schools within the district, are included in the calculation of that school's district's indicators. - State: All students in Grades 3 through 12-11 who are enrolled in the same school state on the 45th day of the school year and on the last day of the survey administration period, with no break in enrollment, regardless of whether the student transferred between two or more schools within the state, are included in the calculation of that school's the state's indicators. - Students who were not initially English proficient and whose date of entry into United States schools is less than 12 months prior to the last day of the survey administration period may be excluded from this indicator only if the survey cannot be administered in the student's home language. - Students who exit a school (or district, or the state) during the survey administration period are included in the indicator if they complete the survey. - If multiple surveys are found in the eCollect system for the same student, only the most recent survey will be analyzed. - Aggregate survey results returned to school and district leaders through the ADT system will include the responses from all individuals associated with that school or district, regardless of whether that individual met the requirements for inclusion in the School Climate Indicator for the purposes of accountability.

-First calculate Teacher Perceptions of Instructional Focus at the District level (IF_D^T), Teacher Perceptions of Working Conditions at the District level (WC_D^T), and Teacher Perceptions of Safety at the District level (S_D^T) using all teachers continuously employed at the district according to the steps given next.
+First calculate Teacher Perceptions of Instructional Focus at the District level ( $\mathrm{IF}D^T$ ), Teacher Perceptions of Working Conditions at the District level ( $\mathrm{WC}D^T$ ), and Teacher Perceptions of Safety at the District level ( $\mathrm{S}D^T$ ) using all teachers continuously employed at the district according to the steps given next.
 These factor scores will be used in place of factor scores calculated at the school level when the school has too few complete teacher responses to report the factor even though the response rate for teachers at the school is at least 80%.
-Schools with fewer than 20 complete student responses with which to calculate SPE^S or S^S , even though the response rate for students at the school is at least 80%, shall not receive a rating for the School Climate indicator.
+Schools with fewer than 20 complete student responses with which to calculate $\mathrm{SPE}^S$ or $\mathrm{S}^S$ , even though the response rate for students at the school is at least 80%, shall not receive a rating for the School Climate indicator.

 - Calculate the district mean response for each item used in the calculation of a teacher school climate survey factor score.
 Mean responses calculated at the district will be used for missing items for respondents missing ≤ 20% of the items used in calculating a given factor score. - 2.
-Calculate IF_D^T according to the following equation and the subsequent sub-steps:
+Calculate $IF_D^T$ according to the following equation and the subsequent sub-steps:

-$$\operatorname{IF}{D}^{T} = \left(\sum{i=1}^{n} \left(\sum{k=1}^{9} \operatorname{IF}{k}^{T} \right) / 9 \right) / n$$ Eq.
+$$\operatorname{IF}{D}^{T} = \left( \frac{\sum{i=1}^{n} \left( \sum{k=1}^{9} \operatorname{IF}{k}^{T} \right) / 9}{n} \right) / n$$ Eq.
 (14)